 NAPLAN Online will deliver numerous benefits including:

-- reduced time between testing and reporting, increasing the ability of teachers to use the results to inform teaching practice;
+- upon completion of the online transition, reduced time between testing and reporting, increasing the ability of teachers to use the results to inform teaching practice;

 'tailored test' design that adapts to correct and incorrect student responses providing a more precise understanding of student ability;

 - innovative use of technology, including a more engaging test design and a wider range of item types;

 - the extension of the 'test window' to two weeks, allowing schools greater flexibility to schedule the tests at times that suit them best and increasing student participation.